unicfdlab/hybridCentralSolvers/README.md

 * OpenFOAM+ 1912 - digitef-dev-1912
 * OpenFOAM+ 2012 - digitef-dev-2012

-# Research studies where the library/approach was useful
+# Research studies where the library was useful

 <p align="center"> ### >>>>> 2021 <<<<< </p>